ai-companion-guides/ai-companion-guides.github.io/create-ai-girlfriend.md

 👉 **[Best AI Girlfriend Apps & Sexting Sites 2025 Guide](https://www.aisextinghub.com/blog/best-ai-girlfriend-apps-2025)**

 That main article reviews 15+ platforms and explains which ones offer the most advanced long-term memory and the best value.
+➡ For even more options, see our [most realistic AI girlfriend apps](realistic-ai-girlfriend.md) guide.

 ---